Jordan Oliver (professional wrestler)

 Jordan Oliver Jr. (born June 18, 1999) is an American professional wrestler.
-He is best known for his work with Combat Zone Wrestling (CZW), where he was a one-time CZW Wired Champion.
-He is also known for his work with Major League Wrestling (MLW) and Game Changer Wrestling (GCW), where he is the current JCW World Champion in his first reign.
+He is currently performing on the independent circuit – predominantly for Game Changer Wrestling (GCW), where he performs under his real name (stylized as Jordan Oliver) and is a former JCW World Champion and three-time GCW World Tag Team Champion.
+He is best known for his work with Major League Wrestling (MLW) and Combat Zone Wrestling (CZW), where he was a one-time CZW Wired Champion.

 Professional wrestling career

 Game Changer Wrestling (2017; 2019–present)

 On December 30, 2017, at The Compound Fight Club: Chapter 1, Oliver made his debut for Game Changer Wrestling (GCW), in a five-way match, which was won by Matt Travis.
 He returned two years later at Crushed Up, and due to his style of wrestling, he has mainly appeared in scramble matches.

 In March 2020, Oliver participated in the Acid Cup.
 He defeated fellow YDNB member Ellis Taylor in the first round, Nick Gage in the quarter-final, before falling to Blake Christian in the semi-final.
 In April 2021, he was again named a participant in the Acid Cup.
 He reached the final by defeating Edith Surreal in the first round, Brayden Lee in the second round and Cole Radrick in the semi-final.
 He won the tournament by defeating Lee Moriarty in the final.
 On May 1, at Ashes to Ashes, he unsuccessfully challenged Gage for the GCW World Title.